-Northwest Oregon Housing Authority is a public housing agency in Warrenton, Oregon that participates in the Section 8 Housing Choice Voucher (HCV) program.
-As of May 19th, 2019, Northwest Oregon Housing Authority has 1 waiting lists that are open now or opening soon.
+Northwest Oregon Housing Authority is a Public Housing Agency in Warrenton, Oregon that participates in the Section 8 Housing Choice Voucher (HCV) program.
+As of July 16th, 2019, Northwest Oregon Housing Authority has 1 waiting lists that are open now or opening soon.

 The Clatsop, Columbia, and Tillamook County Limited Housing Choice Voucher Waiting List is open indefinitely.

 |Clatsop, Columbia, and Tillamook County Limited Housing Choice Voucher||Open Indefinitely|